LeWestopher/cakephp-cors/README.md

                 ]
             ]
         ]);
-    {
     }
+}
 ```

-You can define default behaviors like so:
+You can define default behaviors like so.
+If you don't define the origin, headers, or method scoped to a particular
+action, then the default parameters will take their place.
 ```
 class YourController extends AppController
 {